 Warwick Medical School offers a master's in Public Health, an interdisciplinary degree, drawing upon expertise across a wide range of subject areas, to explore the complexity of public health issues in the UK and internationally.

 Public health spans a broad range of issues and subject areas and is suitable if you are looking to explore complex health challenges on a global scale.

 Our course has a choice of pathways to enable you to pursue the area of public health you find most relevant and interesting.
-Pathways include: Global Health, Health Services and an academic route centred on health economics, epidemiology and research methods.
+Pathways include: global health, health services and an academic route centred on health economics, epidemiology and research methods.
 Alternatively, you can select options from different pathways.

 At the end of the Master’s, you will have the opportunity to complete either a dissertation or professional project on a topic of your choice.
 Previous projects have focused on a broad array of topics, including childhood obesity, flu vaccination uptake within care home staff and models of primary care for homeless patients.